imaginaryusername/Reusable_specs/reusable_addresses.md

 **Receiving: Onchain direct**

 If onchain direct sending is used, receiving is relatively straightforward.
 The receipient shall connect to a Recovery Server and attempt to download all transactions that match his payment code's suffix since he was last online.
-This will cost bandwidth that is at most 1/256 of downloading the full blockchain (in the case suffix length = 1 byte), and more if longer suffix length is specified.
+This will cost bandwidth that is at most 1/256 of downloading the full blockchain (in the case suffix length = 1 byte), and less if longer suffix length is specified.

 Upon receiving subscribed transactions, the wallet can then attempt, for each transaction, to derive common secret c from scan_privkey, outpoint spent by the first input and the first public key from the first input of each suffixed transaction.
 Discard transactions where addresses do not match R' = R + cG, in a similar fashion as two-key BIP-Stealth.
 This step can also be performed by specialized, trusted recovery servers entrusted with scan keys.